abhoi/2017-vrar/_posts/2017-8-31-WEEK1_ARVRcomp.md

    (b) **Privacy Concerns**: Apps such as Google Translate store the searches or results.
 This data is fair use for Google to use in their other products when servicing the user.
 They can share this information with advertisers as well.
 This raises a concern of privacy and what data should be protected.

    (c) **Limited Functions**: As of right now, there is not much AR apps on smartphones/tablets do besides showing 3D models and replacing text on camera.
+## Applications

+Various applications of smartphone/tablet AR apps include **education in the classroom, scientific exploration (chemistry, biology), and advertisement**.

 # 2. **360 Video**
 360 Video implementations include 360fly ([360fly.com](http://www.360fly.com)), YouTube 360 ([youtube.com](http://www.youtube.com)), and nytvr ([nytimes.com/marketing/nytvr](http://www.nytimes.com/marketing/nytvr)).
 ## Advantages